openmetaverse/community/.github/ISSUE_TEMPLATE/rfc-suggestion.md

 - Explain any disadvantages or trade-offs to using this suggestion

 ### How will this be work within the O3DE project?
-- Explain how this suggestion will be work within the O3DE project.
+- Explain how this suggestion will be work within the foundation or its groups.

 ### Are there any alternatives to this suggestion?
 - Provide any other alternative ways that have been considered.